Brightwheel Forms – Driving Adoption Through Holistic UX Improvements

 From the research, three clear themes emerged:

-Users often abandoned form creation because key field types were unavailable, preventing them from completing required forms.
+Users often abandoned form creation because field types lacked flexibility and key types were unavailable, preventing them from executing required forms.

 Forms often needed updating each year, and creating them from scratch was tedious and repetitive.